JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_5.md

 Detailed Israeli archaeological work has shown--doubtless to their chagrin--that Jerusalem was a small walled village prior to the 9th century BCE, and that Judah did not have sufficient population to have any political or military influence in the region.

 The action was in the North, but even there it was nothing like as glorious as the Bible would have us think.
 And in any case, there is nothing to suggest that a new people moved into Palestine in the Late Bronze Age.
-The so-called "Israelite" settlements in the highlands about 1200 BCE are simply Canaanites with a new zip code.
+The so-called “Israelite” settlements in the highlands about 1200 BCE are simply Canaanites with a new zip code.

 The current trench warfare between the Bible and archaeology involves the minimalists (who suggest no history of Israel/Judah is possible prior to the exile (in Babylon), and the maximalists (who concede everything up to and including the Solomonic empire, but argue for an emerging Judah/Jerusalem in the 9th to 8th century BCE)